Hong Kong bankers worry that new laws could lead to capital flight

-China's plans to impose national security legislation in Hong Kong are expected to lead to the flight of capital and talent from the Asian financial hub, bankers and headhunters said.
+China's plan to impose national security legislation in Hong Kong is expected to lead to the flight of capital and talent from the Asian financial hub, bankers and headhunters said on Friday.
 The proposed legislation, which prompted concerns over freedoms in the semi-autonomous city, comes after large-scale and often violent pro-democracy demonstrations last year, which had already pushed some wealthy individuals to scout for investment options elsewhere.

-The banker declined to be named as he was not authorised to speak to the media.
+The banker declined to be identified as he is not authorized to speak to the media.
 Hong Kong's main stock market index fell over 5% on Friday.

 "We have had instances where clients were considering establishing a presence in Hong Kong ... but due to the pro-democracy protests in 2019, they decided to set up a presence in Singapore instead," said Rahul Sen, London-based partner for wealth management headhunting and consulting firm Boyden.
 "Existing banks in Hong Kong will also look at increasing their Greater China coverage from Singapore if the protests last longer or a feasible solution is not sought."

+The American Chamber of Commerce (AmCham) in Hong Kong said the enactment of the law could "jeopardize future prospects" for international business, particularly if details are not spelled out.
+"No one wins if the foundation for Hong Kong's role as a prime international business and financial center is eroded," Robert Grieves, chairman of AmCham in Hong Kong said in a statement.

-RULE OF LAW Hong Kong's vaunted rule of law is widely seen as a major factor for global financial institutions that make the former British colony their regional home and using it as their main trade and other dispute resolution centre.
+RULE OF LAW Hong Kong's vaunted rule of law is widely seen as a major factor for global financial institutions that make the former British colony their regional home and use it as their main trade and another dispute-resolution center.

 Pro-democracy activists and politicians in Hong Kong have for years opposed the idea of having to adhere to Chinese national security laws, arguing they could erode the city's high degree of autonomy, guaranteed under the "one country, two systems" handover agreement reached in 1997.
-The proposed legislation will safeguard the central government's "overall jurisdiction" as well as Hong Kong's "high autonomy," a draft seen by Reuters said.
+The proposed legislation would safeguard the central government's "overall jurisdiction" as well as Hong Kong's "high autonomy", according to a draft seen by Reuters.

 "We've seen fewer people willing to move (here), you'd think that could be the case more now," said a senior banker at a leading European investment bank in Hong Kong.
-With Hong Kong activists calling on Friday for people to rise up against Beijing's plans, there are also concerns about the economic impact of more protests in a city already in recession.
+With Hong Kong activists calling for people to rise up against Beijing's plan, there are also concerns about the economic impact of more protests in a city already in recession.

 "The Hong Kong economy will definitely continue to be under a lot of pressure," said Anthony Chan, chief Asia investment strategist at Union Bancaire Privée, referring to the possible resumption of protests.